 LightScribe Hardware Support

-The reason you can’t use a ‘normal’ DVD drive to create LightScribe labels is because the drive needs added circuitry to perform the LightScribe function.
+The reason you can’t use a ‘normal’ DVD drive to create LightScribe labels is that the drive needs added circuitry to perform the LightScribe function.

 What is visible on these drives, on the DVD tray, is the LightScribe Encoder Sensor